 What does it mean to have a posterior baby?

 The OP position (occiput posterior fetal position) is when the back of baby’s head is against the mother’s back.
 Here are drawings of an anterior and posterior presentation.

 Look at this drawing.
-The posterior baby’s back is extended straight, even arched, along the mother’s spine.
+The posterior baby’s back is often extended straight, even arched, along the mother’s spine.
 Having the baby’s back extended often pushes the baby’s chin up.
-Posterior babies more often have an extended neck.

 Having the chin up is what makes the posterior baby’s head seem larger than the same baby when it’s in the anterior position.
 Because the top of the head enters (or tries to enter) the pelvis first, baby seems much bigger by the mother’s measurements.